Neural Network-based Co-design of Output-Feedback Control Barrier Function and Observer with Input Constraints: Formal verification of Neural Network based Observer and CBF

-Since some states are unmeasurable and the observer is unknown, we approximate the CBF, controller, and observer with neural networks $B_{\theta_1}, g_{\theta_2}, \hat{f}_\phi$, where $\theta_1, \theta_2, \phi$ are trainable parameters.
-Next, we reformulate ROP in \eqref{ROP} into a scenario optimization problem (SOP) using the finite dataset:
+In addition, since some states are unmeasurable and the observer is unknown, we approximate the CBF, controller, and observer with neural networks $B_{\theta_1}, g_{\theta_2}, \hat{f}_\phi$, where $\theta_1, \theta_2, \phi$ are trainable parameters.
+Next, we provide the following assumption and lemma to state the main theorem of this section.